How to File a Petition for Grandparent Visitation?

 - Whether visitation had be structured that minimizes the child's exposure to conflicts between the grandparent and parent.

-Contact Our Illinois and DuPage Grandparent Rights Lawyer Today
+Contact Our Illinois and DuPage Grandparent Rights Mediator Today

 Grandparent visitation rights is a complex issue that is not limited to the above criteria and considerations.
-There are time requirements for certain issues and fact specific considerations that a court can review.
+There are time requirements for certain issues and fact specific considerations.
 A grandparent may also want to seek electronic communication rights.
-Our experienced parenting and grandparent rights attorney, Erin Birt, and her team can help you through the emotional and stressful legal matter to apply to the law of grandparent rights to your facts.
-With our help you can be certain of when you will next communicate with and see your grandchild.
+Our experienced parenting mediatorgrandparent rights attorney, Erin Birt, and her team can help you through the emotional and stressful visitation matter.
+With our help you can develop a schedule and be certain of when you will next communicate with and see your grandchild/ren.
 Contact us today for a planning session to get started.